tsugiproject/tsugi-build/digitalocean/README.md

 Using Digital Ocean For Moderate Production
 -------------------------------------------

-**Under Construction**

 If you want professional grade hosting, you would be well served to use Amazon AWS and use all their magical scalable widgets like Aurora Serverless, ElastiCache, Auto Scaling Groups, and EFS.

-But sometimes you just want the equivalent of a simple self-contained server like the one you used to run under your desk.
+But sometimes you just want the equivalent of a simple self-contained Ubuntu server like the one you used to run under your desk.
 DigitalOcean is much easier than Amazon for that use case.

 Making a Tsugi Droplet